 Mistake #5.
 Not having a handle on your inventory

-We’ve seen this before but if you’re not actively keeping up with your shipping and tracking updates on the backend of your Etsy shop, then Etsy could prevent you from accepting new orders.
+We’ve seen this before, but if you’re not actively keeping up with your shipping and tracking updates on the backend of your Etsy shop, then Etsy could prevent you from accepting new orders.

-If you’re a new shop you might not have historical data to look back on.
-But if you can afford to keep more inventory on hand and your not just selling a seasonal product, then make more leading up to the holidays.
+If you’re a new shop, you might not have historical data to look back on.
+But if you can afford to keep more inventory on hand and not just sell a seasonal product, make more leading up to the holidays.

-But if you’re an established shop that’s been through the holidays before, then take a look at last years numbers.
+If you’re an established shop that’s been through the holidays before, look at last year’s numbers.
 How many orders did you receive?
 Which listing was your most popular?
 Which listings didn’t really sell?

 Which is fine if your products are already priced appropriately.
 After all, you can only go so low to compete with Amazon and Walmart.com before you stop making a profit entirely.

 Mistake #7.
-Not joining Etsy’s holiday sales
+Skipping Etsy’s holiday sales events

-And one of the ways Etsy tries to make the shopping experience easier for both parties is through curated lists, gift guides, The Holiday Shop, and promo pages.
+One of the ways Etsy tries to make the shopping experience easier for both parties is through curated lists, gift guides, The Holiday Shop, and promo pages.

-So if you want to learn more about taking part in these Etsy sales events and when and how to join, then make sure you sure sign up for our weekly newsletter.
+So, if you want to learn more about taking part in these Etsy sales events and when and how to join, then make sure you sign up for our weekly newsletter.
 It’s the best way to keep up with everything new and changing with Etsy and the overall world of eCommerce.

 We see too many sellers fall into this trap.